 A talk by Dr Fiona Kerlogue

+Dr Kerlogue was formerly curator of the Asian anthropology collections at the Horniman Museum, and is now a research associate at SOAS, Universoty of London.
 Major publications include ‘The Arts of Southeast Asia’ in the Thames and Hudson World of Art series; ‘Batik: Design, Style and History’ and most recently ‘Collecting Experience in the 1930s: Indonesian and Pacific Collections of Ruzena Charlotta Urbanova in the National Museum’.

 Doors open at 6pm when drinks and snacks are served for a cash donation

 * Please note that this is a change to the previously listed October 2019 event